cornernote/minetest-critters/README.txt

 License: Free for non-commercial use.
 Commercial usage: Not allowed
 Readme file: critters_fluffy/textures/README.txt
-The products or characters depicted in these icons are © by Hasbro, Inc
+The products or characters depicted in these icons are ï¿½ by Hasbro, Inc

 critters_characters